mmagnus/OrgModeClocking2Calendar/readme.md

     # and the clocking inserted are saved into mq.log
     # (this file is used to check what is already in the calendar, if you remove this file that the script
     # will simply add again all the clockings for "#mq")

-The script is straightforward, it's a hack in some sense.
-For each clocking entry, an Apple Script is generated and Apple Tell is executed to push a new even to selected Calendar.
-Works only on Mac.
-All already entered entries go to a log file, so they are not entered one again.

 [1] https://orgmode.org/manual/Clocking-commands.html#Clocking-commands